-Line up the players as shown with rings.
-The first player with the ring passes the ring straight up to the front of the net.
-The next player that does not have a ring skates ahead picks up the ring and shoots at the goalie and so on.
+Line up the players as shown with rings. first player with the ring passes the ring straight up to the front of the net.
+The next player that does not have a ring skates ahead picks up the ring and shoots the goalie and so on.
 Do not use the horseshoe drill where a ring is passed from the corner up to a player skating toward the net.
-At U10 level the players will not be able to pick up the ring on a regular basis and will lose their confidence just before the game.
+At U12 level the players not be able to pick up the ring on a Line up the players as shown with rings.
+Set up pylons when you first teach this pattern so the players will know where to go when they shoot on the net.
+A group of three will start about one stick length apart and each will shoot at a different spot on the goalie.
+This drill is good for the goalie to practice shuffling from side to side.

+regular basis and will lose their confidence just before the game.
 Use the drill I show above because all the players can pick up the ring as it has slowed down or has stopped.